W1nnieee/p8105_final/final_proposal.md

 ### Data cleaning and preprocessing (planned)

-Because the full dataset is large (millions of rows), we plan to:

-- Restrict the main analysis to a recent time window (e.g., **2015–2024**) while keeping earlier years for trend checks.
-- Filter to observations with non-missing boroughs and valid coordinates.
+Since we have a large data set, we plan to restrict the main analysis to a recent time window (e.g., **2015–2024**) while keeping earlier years for trend checks.
+We will filter to observations with non-missing boroughs and valid coordinates.
+We will create new variables for `year`, `month`, `weekday`, and `hour` from the crash date and time, along with indicators for injuries or fatalities and grouped categories of contributing factors (e.g., Driver Inattention, Unsafe Speed, Alcohol Involvement, Other).
-- Create new variables:
-  - `year`, `month`, `weekday`, `hour` from `CRASH_DATE` and `CRASH_TIME`
-  - indicators for any injury / any fatality
-  - grouped categories of contributing factors (e.g., *Driver Inattention*, *Unsafe Speed*, *Alcohol Involvement*, *Other*).
-- Remove obvious duplicates or records with impossible values (e.g., negative counts).

-We will use **R**, primarily the `tidyverse` ecosystem, for data import, cleaning, and analysis.

 ## Planned Analyses / Visualizations / Coding Challenges

-We anticipate the following main components:

-1.  **Exploratory Data Analysis (EDA)**
+We anticipate the following main components: 1. **Exploratory Data Analysis (EDA)**
 - Time series plots of monthly crash counts and injury/fatality counts by borough.
 - Distribution of crashes by hour of day and day of week (e.g., heatmaps).
 - Top contributing factors overall and stratified by borough or time of day.

 2.  **Spatial analysis**
     - Map crash locations using `leaflet` or `ggplot2` with spatial data (`sf`).